ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

     - "Failed: Creating database" - after you chose to drop and recreate target database
         - Does the user you provided have CREATE DATABASE privilege?
     - "Failed: Moving to installation directory"
-        - Check if you have write permissions on installation destination directory.
+        - Check if you have write permissions on the installation destination directory.
 Sudo ./install.sh if necessary.
     - "Failed: Removing temporary files"
-        - This shoud never happen.
+        - This should never happen.
 If it did, check if Install/package/extracted write permissions didn't somehow change.
     - "Failed: Removing installation directories xtInstaller / xtUpdater / xtWizard"
-        - Check if you have write permissions on installation destination directory.
+        - Check if you have write permissions on the installation destination directory.
 Sudo ./install.sh if necessary.